gurdiga/gurdiga.github.io/_posts/2020-06-07-still-bash-scripting-in-2020.md

 }

 # I use this helper function as an `if` condition, so the only relevant
-# thing here is the exit code: success or failure.
+# thing here is the exit status: success or failure.
 This is why I use
 # grep’s `--quiet` parameter.
 function finished_listing() {
     grep --quiet ":: Finished $1." photo-list.txt